Pylons/pyramid/docs/designdefense.rst

 BFG Provides Too Few "Rails"
 ----------------------------

-:mod:`repoze.bfg` has a relatively parsimonious feature set.
-It is not a particularly "opinionated" web framework.
-This is by design.

-:mod:`repoze.bfg` contains no built in ORM nor any particular database bindings.
-It contains no prebaked REST helper functionality.
-It contains no form generation framework.
-It contains no sessioning library.
+By design, :mod:`repoze.bfg` is not a particularly "opinionated" web framework.
+It has a relatively parsimonious feature set.
+It contains no built in ORM nor any particular database bindings.
+It contains no form generation framework or sessioning library.
 It does not help with internationalization of content.
 It has no administrative web user interface.
 It has no built in text indexing.
-And so on.

-:mod:`repoze.bfg` developers put opinionated functionality in applications (and superframeworks) which we build on top of :mod:`repoze.bfg` such as `KARL <http://www.karlproject.org/>`_.
-BFG is a reasonable platform on which to *build* a system that wants to be more opinionated.
-It's likely that such systems will emerge that are built on BFG from various sources.
+It does not dictate how you arrange your code.

+Such opinionated functionality exists in applications and frameworks built *on top* of :mod:`repoze.bfg`.
+It's intended that higher-level systems emerge built using :mod:`repoze.bfg` as a base.
+See also :ref:`apps_are_extensible`.

 BFG Provides Too Many "Rails"
 -----------------------------